- …

 My journey in life has been incredible !

 I was near death when I was born; my blood was too thick and I was in an incubation chamber for over 3 months.
-I have been in 4 major accidents and have been lucky to live.
+I have also been in 4 major car accidents and am lucky to be alive.

-I now live in Langley, moved from North Vancouver — in my opinion, BC is the best place to live in Canada — I have had an eventful, great life, even after dealing with the injuries and setbacks from all the pitfalls I have had.Armwrestling saved my life
+I now live in Langley and moved from North Vancouver — in my opinion, BC is the best province to live in Canada.
+I am lucky to say that I have been to every province in Canada. — I have had an eventful, great life, even after dealing with the injuries and setbacks from all the pitfalls I have had.Armwrestling saved my life

-I chose armwrestling as the sport of choice for many reasons - it is: very competitive, rewarding, strategic and challenging.
-It keeps me in great shape and in good overall condition.
+I chose armwrestling as the sport of choice for many reasons - it is challenging, competitive, rewarding, strategic.
+It is not easy to be #1, but arm wrestling keeps me in great shape and in good condition both mentally and physically.

-In 2015 I hosted and organized the Canadian armwrestling nationals in Vancouver British Colunbia.
-I will host the Canadian Nationals again, soon.
+In 2015 I wa able to host and organize the Canadian armwrestling nationals in Vancouver British Colunbia.
+This was an excellent event and opportunity I will try to host the Canadian nationals again.

-In 2018 – Through good diet and excercise, I lost 47 lbs of fat in 3 months and shortly after losing this weight, placed first at the Canadian armwrestling competition both right and left arms in Quebec shortly after losing this weight.
-The 2024, the Canadian nationals werein Quebec once again.
-I did not place first, but placed 2nd in the masters class.
+In 2018 – Through good diet and excercise, I lost 47 lbs of fat in 3 months and shortly after losing this weight, placed first at the Canadian armwrestling competition both right and left arms in Quebec.
+The 2024 Canadian nationals were in Quebec once again, I tried but did not place first, but I did place 2nd in the masters class.

-My primary goal is to teach my knowledge to as many people as possible.
-I hold no secrets - come and see the knowledge I have.
+My primary goal today is to teach my knowledge to as many people as possible.
+I hold no secrets.

 Miracle survivor of 4 major accidents